AlexLewis10/CV/README.md

 **Gathering Requirements**

-During my time as a recruiter in the IT industry I would regularly speak with technical hiring managers about their requirements for a vacancy.
+During my time recruiting in the IT industry I reguarly spoke with technical hiring managers about their requirements for a vacancy.
 As hiring managers are incredibly busy, they rarely had time to speak at length.
-Therefore, it was crucial that I asked pertinent questions to understand what was a priority for them.
-I would gain an understanding of what the aims of the projects were so I could find someone who had not only the correct technical skills but also experience on similar work programmes.
+Therefore, it was crucial that I asked pertinent questions to understand what was a priority in terms of technical skill and cultural fit.
 During my time at Makers, I have also received praise in formal reviews for conducting thorough information-gathering sessions.

 **Driven to Learn**

-I have succeeded in an industry where the vast majority of people do not last beyond the first 6 months in the job.
-It is a pressurised environment in which you must adapt and learn new skills quickly.
-I didn't know anything about recruitment when I started, let alone the IT industry.
+I have succeeded in the recruitment industry where the vast majority of people do not last beyond the first 6 months in the job.
 With sheer persistence and the willingness to learn, I became one of the most consistent billers in the company.
+Recruitment is a pressurised environment, in which I had to be adaptable and learn new skills quickly.

 I am currently training for my third marathon.
-Running a marathon is not so much about stamina as about your ability to persevere when your body is screaming for you to stop.
-In my second marathon I improved my previous time by over 12 minutes by learning to optimise my training.
-I'm on course to hit a sub 3:30hrs time in September.
+In my second marathon I improved my previous time by over 12 minutes by optimising my training.
+I'm on course to hit a sub 3:30hrs time in September by making further improvements.

 **Calming Presence**